jaminthorns/vscode-gitterm/ideas.md

 This doesn't cover terminals created by the user when there is more than 1 workspace.

-# Editor Title Buttons per File in Commit Editors ❗
+# Editor Title Buttons per File in Commit Editors 🤔

 In commit editors, we can add buttons using the `multiDiffEditor/resource/title` menu contribution point.
 This could be used to open a menu per file or put some relevant actions.

+I'd like for this to be a ❗, but it's currently only a proposed API, available by enabling `contribMultiDiffEditorMenus`.

 # View File from Another Reference ❗